r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 }
 ```

 As you can see I'm using the `extend-ignore` option to disable error E731, "do not assign a lambda expression".
 This option is pretty useful if you have specific errors you wish to ignore for some reason.
-Whilst you shouldn't overuse this, rules should be broken if need be, especially in case of conclicts with other tools, like black for instance.
+Whilst you shouldn't overuse this, rules should be broken if need be, especially in case of conflicts with other tools, like black for instance.

 ## Documentation